infamousflame/COMPSCI-Shared-Revision-Wiki/src/content/docs/compsci215/helpful_algorithms.md

 integers.
 * Extended Euclidean algorithm - helpful to quickly compute modular inverses.

-## Exam-Specific

-These algorithms are not as common, and are specific to the types of questions you might get on the exam.
+If you can get good at doing things like this quickly, then you should have no problem going into the exam.